zharmad/SpinRelax/README.md

 # Change Log and Expected To-Do list

+- [x] v0.3  - Fitting to an arbitrary set of spin-relaxation experiments.
+              Inclusion of diffusion anistropy based on a single structure instead of a trajectory.
 - [x] v0.22 - Residue-specific CSA fittings for one set of R1R2NOE.
 - [x] v0.21 - Initial groundwork on residue-specific CSA fittings.
 - [x] v0.2  - Port to Python3.
 Initial work complete with basic validation checks.
 - [x] v0.1  - Initial upload of the dirty version using a mixture of bash, python, PLUMED2, and optionally GROMACS.
 *(NB: you'll probably have to bug me about individual ticket items.)*
 - [ ] Support for eulerian-angle input instead of `-q_ext`.
 - [ ] Confirm support for NAMD Quaternion colvars.